rynonl/apimok/README.md

 Currently, cross-domain requests are not supported.
 This poses 2 limitations: 1) API requests must be relative to your application in order to be mocked.  (a call to "http://api.yourmain.com/user" cannot be mocked).
 2) The apimok server must serve your test .js files.

 A solution to #1 will be available in a later relase, as there is more involved than simply enabling cross-domain requests.
 For #2, the apimok node module also serves as a static file server.
-All you have to do is tell it where your applicatoin is when you start the server:
+All you have to do is tell it where your application is when you start the server:

     cd /Path/to/apimok
     node index.js /Path/to/application